 Some of the installers and coating manufacturers like to make intense statements about what these items are supposed to do.
 They need you to accept that they are an ideal solution to safeguard your car’s paint.
 This is one situation where marketing tactics do not agree with the real world.

 There are loads of myths being spread by individuals who do not see how coatings work or how they should be maintained.

 To settle on a good choice of whether to coat your vehicle, you need to adjust the perspectives from the individuals that sell and install them with impartial, professional experience.
 This is where I am hoping to help.

-A fluid polymer that bonds to a vehicle’s paint at an atomic level is a ceramic coating.
+A ceramic coating is a fluid polymer that bonds to a vehicle’s paint at an atomic level.
 Consequently, it adds an extra layer on top of your vehicle’s clear/transparent coat for added paint protection.